Thursday, 21 September 2017

 weaves their mysterious path

-upon a raiment of fire.
+through the volcano's raiment of fire.

-In the flickering light, the reptilian
+In the flickering firelight, the reptilian

 takes on many strange forms,